wrightben/math/Football/README.md

 Pull the first section of the laces out.
 The laces are a lever.
 As the arm travels through a natural throwing motion, the conscious effort to apply torque to the laces will naturally create a cross-body, thumbs-down arm motion.

-Aiming the ball: The angle of the hand controls the nose of the ball; The nose should to be pointing at the target.
-The torque applied by the fingers, perpendicular to the laces creates the spiral.
+Aiming the ball: The torque applied by the fingers, perpendicular to the laces creates the spiral.
 The position of the arm over the shoulder, like a hand of a clock, determines the trajectory of the ball.
 The speed of the arm creates the velocity.
+The angle of the hand controls the nose of the ball; The nose should to be pointing at the target.
+This last point is important, but the least conscious component of an accurate throw.